/

 In addition to monitoring patient happiness, monitor your analytics weekly.
 Are the changes causing engagement to increase or decrease?
 Are you bringing more qualified patients or fewer?
 How do your patients view your brand?
 You can do sentiment analysis with a feedback tool like Qwary for this.

-Improving your healthcare branding requires tests, though not every test will be better than the last one.
+Improving your healthcare brand strategy requires tests, though not every test will be better than the last one.
 However, if you watch your analytics weekly, you’ll find that over time, your tests continue to elevate your brand’s status and hopefully grow the brand to be an industry leader.

 Examples of Strong Branding in Healthcare